KevCaz/thesis/man/citations.md

 Size alone is not enough to describe the process of substrate use and the implied uptake.
 For several reasons, energy reserves should be considered as well, even in the most simple models Kooijman

+> ‘Paraphrasing Picasso, MacArthur once observed “a theory is a lie which makes you see the truth”.
+If the equilibrium theory forced us to pose new questions and to seek new evidence in order to better understand [insular] com- munities, its purpose has been fulfilled.’ (after MacArthur’s first graduate student, K.L.
+Crowell, 1986)